 After my husband and I did our appliance research, we concluded that it would cost too much money to spring for a Sub Zero refrigerator.
 We agreed that the Sub Zero was the best looking refrigerator and that it was built like a tank and that if we had all the money in the world, we’d get one.
 But we didn’t have all the money in the world.

-So even though all our friends who had remodeled swore by their Sub Zeros—Julie has one, and my friend Joan has one, and even my friend Rahel (a woman so thrifty that she doesn't bristle at being described as "cheap") has one—my husband and I got a built in Kitchen Aid (Above) with an ice dispenser (for my husband, who loves gadgets and the idea that you can just walk up to the thing and press a glass against a pad and get ice).
+So even though many friends who had remodeled swore by their Sub Zeros–Julie has one, and my friend Joan has one, and even my friend Rahel (a woman so thrifty that she doesn’t bristle at being described as “cheap”) has one–my husband and I got a built in Kitchen Aid with an ice dispenser (for my husband, who loves gadgets and the idea that you can just walk up to the thing and press a glass against a pad and get ice).

 And guess what?
 This is the only appliance that has given us trouble.
-Twice we've had a repairman to the house to fix the refrigerator.
-The ice dispenser doesn't work right, and then the ice freezes up in the chute, and then the motor or the condenser burns out and the whole front of the thing has to be removed to expose a gaping cavity of wires and darkness while the repairman tries to figure it out.
+Twice we’ve had a repairman to the house to fix the refrigerator.
+The ice dispenser doesn’t work properly; the ice freezes up in the chute, and then the motor or the condenser burns out and the whole front of the thing has to be removed to expose a gaping cavity of wires and darkness while the repairman tries to figure it out.
 And then parts have to be ordered.

 Is this problem going to recur every few months for the life of the refrigerator?
 Or will we just give up on the ice dispenser thing–as so many people do–and pretend that it doesn’t exist?

 I was living in New York while my house was being renovated in California, so when my friend Stephanie (who is a designer) called me from the window showroom to say she didn’t think I was going to like the crank that came with a particular casement window that was going to be installed above the kitchen sink, I said, “Hmmm.
 Doesn’t sound like a big deal.”
 I wasn’t really listening because I was typing a blog post or something.